 - How do those thoughts carry over into how you speak and treat the other person?

-- How does the way you think, and treat the other person – only reinforce your actions which reinforce your thoughts?
+- How does the way you think and treat the other person – only reinforce your actions which will strengthen your thoughts?

 - STOP.
 What areas of cooperation can you find?

-- How can YOU shift the discussion to gather information that will allow the other person and you, to make the most informed choice?
+- How can YOU shift the discussion to gather the information to allow the other person and you to make the most informed choice?
 Without having to prove you are right.

 image by tienvijftien